beling/book-pl/src/ch05-03-method-syntax.md

 <span class="caption">Listing 5-15: Implementing the `can_hold` method on
 `Rectangle` that takes another `Rectangle` instance as a parameter</span>

-When we run this code with the `main` function in Listing 5-14, we’ll get our desired output.
+When we run this code with the `main` function in listing 5-14, we’ll get our desired output.
 Methods can take multiple parameters that we add to the signature after the `self` parameter, and those parameters work just like parameters in functions.